kimtaejun97/TIL/JPA/자바 ORM 표준 JPA 기본편/README.md

 select i from Item i where type(i) in (Book,Movie)

 --[SQL]
-select i from i where i.DTYPE in('Book', 'Movie')
+select i from Item i where i.DTYPE in('Book', 'Movie')
 ```

 ### ☝️ TREAT